avg-coder-sms/DSAI-3202-LABS/README.md

 # Lab1-Part2
 This is a Readme file.
-Nice to meet you
+<br>Nice to meet you